Faculty: Robert Thomson Kinscherff, PhD, JD

 - Kinscherff RT, DiCataldo F, Domas S (in revision for resubmission, Winter 2019) Solitary Confinement of Juveniles in Adult and Juvenile Correctional Settings: American and International Perspectives in Psychology and Law.

-- Kinscherff RT & Block P. Why a public health approach is the approach to gun violence.
+- Kinscherff RT and Block P. Why a public health approach is the approach to gun violence.
 Mental Health Weekly.
 April 9, 2018.
 Mental Health Weekly DOI: 10.1002/mhw

 - Siegel D and Kinscherff RT.
 “Recording Routine Forensic Mental Health Evaluations Should Be a Standard of Practice in the 21st Century.”
 Behavioral Science and The Law.
 2018:1-7. wileyonlinelibrary.com/journal/bsl